blueOceanHRLAX47/Workouts-API/README.md

 ### GET ('/savedworkouts')
 => get user's saved workouts list
   - params: null,
-  - body example: null *don't need a body for GET request in the deployed service* *for testing*
+  - body example: null
     ```
+    //body is not required in the deployed product, but you can use this for testing.
     body: {
       user: {
-          id:3
+        id:3 //integer
       }
     }
     ```
   - return data example: same as GET('/'), but only get the workouts saved by the users